52North/javaPS/README.md

 ## Contribute

-Are you are interesting in contributing to javaPS and you want to pull your changes to the 52°North repository to make it available to all?
+Are you are interested in contributing to javaPS and you want to pull your changes to the 52°North repository to make it available to all?
-In that case we need your official permission and for this purpose we have a so called contributors license agreement (CLA) in place.
+In that case we need your official permission and for this purpose we have a so called contributor's license agreement (CLA) in place.
 With this agreement you grant us the rights to use and publish your code under an open source license.
 A link to the contributors license agreement and further explanations are available here: https://52north.org/software/licensing/guidelines/